OpenCTI-Platform/opencti/docs/docs/usage/overview.md

 Below these two sections, you will find latest modifications in the Knowledge base related to the Entity:

 - `Latest created relationships`: display the latest relationships that have been created <u>from</u> or <u>to</u> this Entity.
 For example, latest Indicators of Compromise and associated Threat Actor of a Malware.
-- `latest containers about the object`: display all the Cases and Analysis that contains this Entity.
+- `latest containers about the object`: display all the Cases and Analyses that contains this Entity.
 For example, the latest Reports about a Malware.
 - `External references`: display all the the external sources associated with the Entity.
 You will often find here links to external reports or webpages from where Entity's information came from.
 - `History`: display the latest chronological modifications of the Entity and its relationships that occured in the platform, in order to traceback any alteration.